 VDI Experience FAQ

 Since there is only one Collector, which is the same for VDI and non-VDI scenarios, the same hardware requirements and resource usage apply.
-The VDI capability of Collector comes from enabling the following parameter: DEPLOY_VDI_CLIENT_PLUGIN=1
+The VDI Client Extension is included as a default module part of Nexthink Collector starting version 25.4.1.
+The extension is active by default for all devices in the environment when using VDI Experience.

 There is no need to install Collector and the extension on the same device.